But how prolific is the belief in psychic ability nowadays? Surely only a minority of people actually still believe in this kind of thing, right?

 Everybody Knows That Psychics Are Not Real, Right?
 Think Again…

-One of the most surprising findings of the survey was that more than half of people have at least some belief in psychic ability.
+One of the most surprising findings of the survey was that almost three-quarters of people believe in psychic ability to some extent.

 But let’s get a little more granular.
 The above graph represents all respondents.
 Let’s zero in on the respondents who’ve never been to a psychic, and see what they have to say:

 At first glance, you’d think the majority doesn’t believe in psychic ability.

 But a closer look shows that’s not the case.
 If we compare those who chose “I don’t believe” with the rest of the responses, less than half of people who’d never seen a psychic cited disbelief as their reason.